The infamous toddler pasta craft.

 They still are ugly.

-Don’t get me wrong – pasta is a great material for crafting with toddlers.
+Don’t get me wrong – pasta is a great material for toddler activities and crafts..
 Loads of ready-made shapes that are easy to glue together or onto card or paper.
 There are countless pasta crafts out there.

 They just always look like errrr… a pasta craft.
 The pasta rarely seems to get transformed into something a little more… pretty?
 (I know if you look on Pinterest you will find some stunning pasta crafts, but the prettier ones are definitely not the ones done by toddlers…)